cyberwlodarczyk/astro-blog/README.md

-# Astro Blog
+# Astro Blog 🚀

+## Introduction

-This is the example blog built with Astro web framework based on [the official tutorial](https://docs.astro.build/en/tutorial/0-introduction/).
+This is the example blog built with Astro web framework inspired by [the official tutorial](https://docs.astro.build/en/tutorial/0-introduction/).

 ![home page](images/home.png)